JohnEarnest/ok/docs/Fromk5Tok6.md

 	 `a`b!5 2
 	[a:5;b:2]

-While convenient, this feature does create some annoying whitespace-disambiguated syntax by colliding with function arglists and function application.
+While convenient, this feature does create some annoying whitespace-disambiguated syntax by occasionally colliding with function arglists and function application.
 In k6, this feature is removed; you may only use "makedict":

  	 `a`b!5 2
 	`a`b!5 2

 Removed Boolean Type (<font color="red">Todo</font>)
 --------------------
-In keeping with the unification of numeric types, booleans have been expunged from k6. k5 had format symbols and a special literal syntax for booleans:
+k5 had a format symbol and a special literal syntax for booleans:

 	 `b$30 31 32
 	010b

-Neither of these are present in k6:
+In keeping with the unification of numeric types, booleans have been expunged from k6:

 	 `b$30 31 32
 	`b$30 31 32